wli-linda/wli-linda.github.io/docs/about.md

 I currently live in Singapore and study at Yale-NUS College (computer science and global affairs).
 I have previously lived in Wuhan, China and the United States.

 I am broadly interested in the tech world, contentious politics, and Chinese society.
-Unfortunately, the recursion joke does not belong to me.

 You can also find me on [GitHub](https://github.com/wli-linda),